umbraco/UmbracoCMSDocs/Articles/Packages/Extending/maintaining-packages.md

 ## Find collaborators

-If you are a sole maintainer of a package then it's a good idea to find someone to help you.
-If you have accepted pull requests from people then why not ask them if they would like to collaborate.
+If you are the sole maintainer of a package then it's a good idea to find someone to help you.
+If you have accepted pull requests from people then why not ask them if they would like to collaborate?

 If someone requests a feature that you think is a good fit but you don't have the time, then ask that person if they would like to work with you to get it added.